carstencodes/pykiq/README.md

 ## License

 This is merely a re-write of sidekiq's ruby code in python.
 Hence the same license for sidekiq and pykiq are used and the library can be freely distributed according to the LGPLv3.

+## Versioning

+This library follows semantic versioning 2.0.
+Any breaking change will produce a new major release.
+Versions below 1.0 are considered to have a unstable interface.